Trust Me, I'm Dr. Ozzy

 Trust Me, I'm Dr. Ozzy: Advice from Rock's Ultimate Survivor (shortened to Trust Me, I'm Dr. Ozzy) is a book by Ozzy Osbourne, singer of Black Sabbath and solo artist.
 It is the sequel to his 2010 release I Am Ozzy.
 The book chronicles his drug abuse and survival stories about 40 years of Ozzy's drug and alcohol abuse.
 It also features Osbourne's health advice.
 The book was co-written by Chris Ayres, because of Osbourne's dyslexia.

-Reception

-The book holds a 3.75 rating out of 5 on goodreads.com.